axeluhl/sailing-analytics/wiki/info/security/permission-migration-tests.md

 ### Public self-service setup

-An additional deployment scenario is the self-service case that will be covered by my.sapsailing.com.
-This case is already well covered from the perspective of the app development but several backend-focused validations need to be ensured as well.
-The following scenarios need to be covered:
+An additional deployment scenario is the self-service case that will be delivered by my.sapsailing.com.
+Testing of this case is already well covered from the perspective of the app development but several backend-focused validations need to be ensured as well.
+The following scenarios need to be covered in addition:

-* Setup and management of open regattas from the App and AdminConsole
+* Setup and management of open regattas from the AdminConsole
 * Inviting others to track
 * Migrate parts of my stuff to a new group for sharing
 * Share my stuff with others

-TODO more detail